Tedd Arnold

 Tedd Arnold (born January 20, 1949, in Elmira, New York, United States) is an American children's book writer and illustrator.
 He has written and illustrated over 100 books, and he has won the Theodor Seuss Geisel Honor for his books Hi!
 Fly Guy!
 (2006), I Spy Fly Guy (2010), and Noodleheads See the Future (2018).
 He currently lives outside of Gainesville, Florida.

 Background

-Tedd graduated from the University of Florida with a BFA.
+Arnold graduated from the University of Florida with a BFA.
 He worked as a commercial illustrator before beginning his career writing children's books.
-Arnold met his wife, Carol, while living in Florida.
+He met his wife, Carol, while living in Florida.
 Carol, a former kindergarten teacher, encouraged him to write and illustrate children's books.
 His sons were the inspiration for some of his characters and stories.